RocFang/nginx-rtmp-module-wiki-ZH/Directives.md

 * live - toggles special behavior for live streaming, values: 0,1
 * start - start time in seconds
 * stop - stop time in seconds
+* static - makes pull static, such pull is created at nginx start

 If a value for a parameter contains spaces then you should use quotes around the **WHOLE** key=value pair like this : `'pageUrl=FAKE PAGE URL'`.